VerifyTests/Verify.ImageMagick/readme.md

 ### Open password-protected PDFs

-For images with a transparent background, that background can be overridden:
+For password-protected PDF, the password can be provided to allow verification:

 <!-- snippet: PdfPassword -->
 <a id='snippet-PdfPassword'></a>